-The Clear Lake Emergency Medical Corps historically has a very aggressive public education program.
+The Clear Lake Emergency Medical Services historically has a very aggressive public education program.
 We have created a new, and much needed drunk driving prevention program for teens.
 The program is called,

 "Don't Die Needlessly".